-As you continue to monitor your keywords and your site, Google Webmasters provides a history of the terms you’ve been found in search engines for, as well as the terms that searchers are clicking through to your website with.
+As you continue to monitor your keywords and your site, Google Search Console provides a history of the terms you’ve been found in search engines for, as well as the terms that searchers are clicking through to your website with.

 - Discover competitors’ sites with common Google keywords

 - Get list of Google keywords for any site

 - Get list of AdWords keywords for any site

 - Check your competitors landing-pages for SE and AdWords traffic

 - Get estimated SE and AdWords traffic for any domain

 - Get hidden related (and low-cost) keywords to optimize your AdWords campaign